and got a result!

-“How is it that one small team of an action group, with extremely limited resources, can expose the facts and the people involved; yet governments, with all the resources and expertise at their disposal, seemingly cannot?”
+“How is it that one small action group, with no resources, can expose the facts and the people involved; yet governments, with all the resources and expertise at their disposal, seemingly cannot?”

 Out of desperation to get something done after years of being ignored by the NSW Health Department, Lorraine Long approached respected investigative journalist Ross Coulthart, of Channel 9’s Sunday program, in 2007, to have the government’s failings and cover-ups exposed.